On the Enumeration and Asymptotic Analysis of Fibonacci Compositions: Concluding remarks

+The case $m_0 \leq L$ introduces substantial difficulties not present in the other cases, and we are mostly leaving this case open in this paper.
+The main issue is that Proposition \ref{uniquenessDetPLRS} no longer applies.
+Indeed, there is no longer enough information to uniquely determine all coefficients of the PLRS.
+It turns out the coefficients that are not uniquely determined by the first few values of the PLRS can have their sizes manipulated to change the sequence's growth rate.
+For instance, if $\{H_j\}^{\infty}_{j = 1}$ is a PLRS of order $L$ for which the coefficients $c_1, c_2, \dots, c_{L - 1}$ are fixed, then there exists a possible value of $c_L \in \N^+$ for which $\lim_{m \rightarrow \infty}\frac{H_{m + 1}}{H_m} > \phi$.
+This follows from the fact that the constant term of \eqref{GenSetupEq2} is $-c_L$.
+As $c_L$ becomes larger, the unique positive root of the growth polynomial can be made arbitrarily large.

-\section{Concluding Remarks}
+\section{Concluding remarks}

-We conclude this paper by discussing some potential directions of future projects.
-While there are many different generalizations and variations of the work done in this paper, we will simply highlight two of them here.
-The first direction is to consider asymptotics of compositions when only a sub-sequence of the Fibonacci numbers are allowed, for instance only the even-indexed Fibonacci numbers.
+We conclude this paper by discussing some potential directions of further, future investigations.
+The first direction is to consider asymptotics of compositions where only a sub-sequence of the Fibonacci numbers is allowed, for instance only the even-indexed Fibonacci numbers.
 This could serve as a more combinatorial companion to the recent paper \cite{Gil}, which provides conditions on which decompositions of natural numbers into sub-sequences of Fibonacci numbers exist and are unique.

-A second direction to consider is to remove the emphasis on the Fibonacci numbers as one of the PLRSs that we use for asymptotic comparisons, and instead look to characterize all PLRSs based on their coefficients and depth.
-For instance, if two PLRSs $\{H_m\}^{\infty}_{m = 1}$ and $\{\til{H_m}\}^{\infty}_{m = 1}$ are such that

-we can ask what types of relationships can we assure exist between the coefficients and depth of $\{H_m\}^{\infty}_{m = 1}$ and $\{\til{H_m}\}^{\infty}_{m = 1}$.
-This is fundamentally a more ambitious question than when we use the Fibonacci numbers as one of our PLRSs because virtually every other PLRS outpaces the Fibonacci numbers.
-Even if one can find criteria that determine when one PLRS outpaces another, this may only occur after a fairly large value of $m$ is reached, in which case the argument used to prove Theorem \ref{FibPLRSFixM} may no longer work.
-This could potentially be the subject of another paper on its own.
+Such a generalization is not necessarily encompassed by our theory of PLRS, because the first term may no longer be equal to $1$.

+Another possibility would be to extend our PLRS theory to recurrences where the coefficients need not to be integers.
+This would give us a richer class of sequences to compare to each other in our asymptotic framework.
+Notably, the theory in section \ref{PLRS} does not specifically use the property that PLRS are integer sequences, but only that certain coefficients of the recurrence defining the PLRS were positive.
+The trade-off, however, is that we would no longer be studying integer composition problems.

+Finally, Section \ref{PLRS} of this paper left partially open the characterization of finding which PLRS sequences have greater asymptotic growth than the Fibonacci numbers, and which have smaller such growth.
+While some results exist to bound the modulus of roots of growth polynomials from above and below, we have not identified a complete characterization of which growth polynomials fall into which category.